summa-tx/relays/golang/scripts/README.md

 relaycli help
 ```
 ## Running the CLI
-To run the CLI for manual testing, you can run `./scripts/init_chain.sh` to initialize a new chain.
+To run the CLI for manual testing, you can run `./scripts/init_chain.sh` to initialize a new chain.<br><br>
+All chain related data lives in `scripts/json_data`.
+Edit `scripts/json_data/genesis.json` to generate a customized genesis state.
+This JSON must be a list of block headers pertaining to one epoch.
+The first header must be the first block of the epoch.
+The remaining headers must be ordered headers beginning at any height in the epoch.
 ```bash
 # Set the executable rights if not done already
 chmod +x scripts/init_chain.sh